Multi-Step Critiquing User Interface for Recommender Systems: Conclusion

 \section{Conclusion}

-Nowadays, recommendation systems are widely studied and used.
-Allowing users to interact with such systems and to understand why certain items are recommended is beneficial for increasing the trustworthiness and perceived quality of the recommendations.
-Furthermore, critiquing interaction enables the system to improve user representation and thus to offer increasingly relevant options.
-Based on these assumptions, we have designed several web interfaces that can be easily connected to different datasets, recommendation models, and critiquing mechanisms.
+Nowadays, recommender systems are widely studied and used.
+We have designed several web interfaces that can be easily connected to different datasets, recommender models, and critiquing mechanisms.
 In addition to the usual recommendations, they can provide users with keyword explanations and personalized natural language justifications.
 Moreover, users can interact with these keywords in different ways by critiquing them.
 We have focused on the hotel recommendation domain.
 This gives the opportunity to experiment recommendations with critiquing based on neural natural language processing on a real, most likely familiar use case.
 The interfaces are also a useful tool to highlight the limitations of these systems and to find solutions to overcome them.